exercism/tcl/exercises/practice/hangman/.docs/instructions.append.md

 programming using callbacks and Tcl's event loop.

 You are required to construct a TCP server and a domain-specific protocol.
-This server is launched with the word to guess and a port number.
+This server is launched with the word to guess.
 The test script implements the client that sends commands to the server.

+## Domain-specific protocol

 The protocol commands to implement are: